hueske-digital/dozzle/dozzlehub/README.md

 # Hub

+- Generate users.yml:
+  -
-Start with `docker-compose up -d` and configure a proxy host to port `8080`.
+- Start with `docker-compose up -d` and configure a proxy host to port `8080`.